craftcms/docs/docs/4.x/directory-structure.md

 ### IDE Configuration

-Some editors write configuration to a file or folder within your project—for example, PHPStorm will create a `.idea/` directory; Visual Studio Code uses `.vscode/`.
+Some editors write configuration to a file or folder within your project—for example, PhpStorm will create a `.idea/` directory; Visual Studio Code uses `.vscode/`.
 Coordinate with your team about which tools are valuable to your process, and commit anything that supports it.